jingyuan0422/113-2-Programing-Language/README.md

 * [Coding](HW3/HW3.ipynb)
 ![圖片名稱](HW3/KMeans_PCA.png)

 * **Clusters**
 **1. Cluster 0**
   Stocks here score high on both PCA1 and PCA2, meaning they offer high returns and strong risk‑adjusted performance (Sharpe) but come with large price swings and high trading volume.
    - Examples: TSLA, NVDA
    - Investor fit: Those willing to tolerate big ups and downs for the chance of outsized gains.

-# Clusters

-1. **Cluster 0**
-   Stocks here score high on both PCA1 and PCA2, meaning they offer high returns and strong risk‑adjusted performance (Sharpe) but come with large price swings and high trading volume.
-   Examples: TSLA, NVDA
-   Investor fit: Those willing to tolerate big ups and downs for the chance of outsized gains.

 ***